gaidardzhiev/oldbox/readme.md

-xoda.c - dump files in hex octal decimal or ASCII id.c - print real and effective user and group IDs cmp.c - compare files byte by byte tree.c - list directories in a tree-like format kmsg.c - print messages from the kernel ring buffer file.c - determine file type by the magic bytes signature magic.c - read the first 16 bytes of a file in hex and ascii for magic signature inspection
+xoda.c - dump files in hex octal decimal or ASCII id.c - print real and effective user and group IDs cmp.c - compare files byte by byte tree.c - list directories in a tree like format kmsg.c - print messages from the kernel ring buffer file.c - determine file type by the magic bytes signature magic.c - read the first 16 bytes of a file in hex and ascii for magic signature inspection